UAL-RE/data-viz-challenge/faq.md

 ## When will decisions be made?
 All applicants will be notified by November 30, 2019.
 Selected applicants may be contacted for 20-minute Zoom interviews during the review period.

-## When and where is the information session?
-The information session will be held in room 112A of the Main Library on Friday, September 27 at 12-1pm.

-## What if I cannot attend the information session?
+## What if I missed the information session?
-Presentation materials and responses to additional questions will be made available through this FAQ site.
-Please check back after September 30 for updated information.
+The presentation from the information session is available for download [here](assets/pdf/DS2F-Info-Session-2019-27.pdf).

 ## What kind of projects are appropriate to propose?
 We welcome applications that address any aspect of digital scholarship or data science, including projects focused on tools, methods, or techniques.
 Some potential areas for exploration could include:

 + Web scraping, text data mining, natural language processing
-+ Digital publishing platforms, electronic notebooks, digital project management
++ Digital publishing platforms (e.g. Omeka, Scalar), electronic notebooks, digital project management
 + Data visualization, 3-D modeling
 + Data cleaning, data analysis
 + Network analysis, neural networks, machine learning

+Note this is _not_ an exhaustive list, but just some examples of the areas which may have broad appeal to the campus audience.

 ## What do I get by participating?
 Support for building technical skills related to your research and opportunities to apply instructional design and digital pedagogy by creating and delivering new workshop content.